MARTHA'S VINEYARD GARDEN CLUB

 Welcome the rain and snow.

-The best news for gardeners following a summer-long drought has been the rains (and even some snow) that arrived late in October.
-While drought maps still show much of New England as abnormally dry, November should supply sufficient soil moisture to see our plants through the winter.
+The best news for gardeners following a summer-long drought has been the rain that we had in late October.
+Hopefully November will supply sufficient soil moisture to see our plants through the winter.
 However, hoping for more rain (or snow) before the ground freezes would not be out of order.

 Picture